-The Domaine National is a state-owned domain reserved for walking, recreation and public enjoyment.
+The Domaine National is a State-owned estate reserved for public use, recreation and enjoyment.

-- Bicycle traffic is tolerated at a reduced speed without disturbing the pedestrian public, to access the large terrace where traffic is on the central path.
+- Bicycles are allowed at reduced speed, without disturbing the pedestrian public, for access to the large terrace, where traffic flows along the central aisle.

-- Dogs on a leash are tolerated.
-Their owners must ensure that no damage is done and pick up after their pet.
+- Dogs kept on a leash are tolerated.
+Owners must ensure that no damage is done to the grounds, and must pick up after their pets.

 - Access to the lawns is regulated.

-- Picnics on tablec loths are tolerated (without additional equipment) on the lawns of the lawns, the meadow and the half-moon in the respect of the public and the environment : many garbage cans are available to the public.
-The Domaine national may prohibit a picnic to any person who does not respect these conditions or for service reasons.
+- Picnics on tablecloths are tolerated (without additional equipment) on the lawns of the parterres au gazon, the pré-creux and the demi-lune, with due respect for the public and the environment: numerous garbage cans are available to the public.
+The Domaine National may forbid picnics to anyone who does not respect these conditions, or for service reasons.

-The Domaine's surveillance officers may, if they deem it necessary, remind you of these instructions and, in the event of non-compliance, ask you to leave the park expressly.
+Estate supervisors may, if they deem it necessary, remind you of these instructions and, in the event of non-compliance, ask you to leave the park.

-The "remarkable garden" label testifies to the quality of certain gardens and the efforts made for their presentation and reception of the public.
-It can be awarded to gardens that are protected or not as historical monuments.
+The "remarkable garden" label testifies to the quality of certain gardens and the efforts made to present them to the public.
+It can be awarded to gardens that are protected as historic monuments or not.